Volcan, Panama

 What are the schools in Volcan like?

 "Information about international or bilingual schools specifically located in Volcan is quite limited.
 It appears that the town may not have a significant number of such schools.
 However, there are several reputable international and bilingual schools in the broader Chiriqui Province, where Volcan is located.
 One of these is the Boquete International School in Boquete, Panama.
 This school offers a bilingual education in English and Spanish for students from pre-kindergarten through high school.
 The curriculum is based on the U.S. educational system, and the school is accredited by the Panamanian Ministry of Education.
 More information can be found on their website: http://www.boqueteinternationalschool.com/.
 Another school in the Chiriqui Province is the American School of David.
 This school offers a bilingual education in English and Spanish for students from pre-kindergarten through 12th grade.
 The curriculum is based on the U.S. educational system, and the school is accredited by the Panamanian Ministry of Education.
 More information can be found on their website: http://www.amschool.org/.
 Lastly, there's the Colegio San Agustin in David, which is a bilingual school offering education from pre-kindergarten through high school.
 The school follows the Panamanian curriculum but offers English language instruction as well.
 More information can be found on their website: http://www.colegiosanagustin-david.com/.
-Please note that while these schools are not located in Volcan, they are within the same province and may be accessible depending on your specific location and transportation options," commented one expat when asked about in Volcan.
+Please note that while these schools are not located in Volcan, they are within the same province and may be accessible depending on your specific location and transportation options," said one parent with children at in Volcan.

 What are the pros and cons of living in Volcan?